-Even as a kid I ate whatever I wanted but the really bad cycle came when I was an adult.
+Even as a kid I ate whatever I wanted, but the really bad cycle came after adulthood.

 Let me tell you, keto is NOT a fad.
 It is a lifestyle change.

-So down below I’ve included some seriously amazing graphs to get you started and make you a genius (well.. almost) at keto.
+So down below I’ve included some seriously amazing graphs.
+Each keto chart is crafted to make you a genius (well.. almost) at keto.

-This is my favorite chart and I keep a screen print on my phone for when I am shopping and draw a blank.
+This is on of my favorite charts and I keep a screen print on my phone for when I am shopping and draw a blank.